 When pregnant, a woman’s thought is always about their baby.
-What she can do to keep her baby healthy?
-What she can do to keep her baby free of any disease or illness?
-What she can do to keep her baby healthy?
+What can she do to keep her baby healthy?
+What can she do to keep her baby free of any disease or illness?
+What can she do to keep her baby healthy?

 One of the best things that pregnant women can do is to get tested for any diseases that they might be at risk with especially if it will put their babies at risk as well.
 Having a Hepatitis B test is a must for pregnant women who think that they are at risk of having it.
 Risks of having Hepatitis B are higher for women who are: